 How to Make It

-I love chopping vegetables.
-I find it therapeutic.
-But when time crunched, out comes my food processor.
-Toss in he ingredients in the bowl and pulse away.
-Be careful not to over process if using a food processor.
-It can get extra liquidy super fast.
+Start chopping those veggies.
+If you’re time crunched, out comes the trusty food processor.
+Toss the ingredients in the bowl and pulse away.
+Be careful not to over process as the mixture can get extra liquidy super fast.
 You’ll have Artichoke Salsa Gazpacho within seconds.
 (Maybe that’s a new recipe?).